alf-p-steinbach/coding-interview-problems/001!minimum-missing-positive/discussion.md

 |       #6 |              3 | 1  2  0          |
 |       #7 |              3 | 1  4  5  1  2    |

+The big O behavior is however not checked.

 ## Discussion with a “not the intended” solution.